Your privacy is critically important to us.

 - In our product, we aim to make it as simple as possible for you to control what’s visible to the public, seen by search engines, kept private, and permanently deleted.

-It is Droplr’s policy to respect your privacy regarding any information we may collect while operating our website.
+It is Droplr’s policy to respect your privacy regarding any information we may collect while operating our service.

 Droplr also collects potentially personally-identifying information like Internet Protocol (IP) addresses.
 Droplr does not use such information to identify its visitors, however, and does not disclose such information, other than under the same circumstances that it uses and discloses personally-identifying information, as described below.